jneug/typst-codetastic/bitfield.typ

 #import "bits.typ"

+// TODO: This probably should be improved / optimized.

 /// Creates a new bitfield of the given dimensions and
 /// initializes its values with the given init function.